 Have a project owner in place

 Identify one person within your organisation who will be in charge of the onboarding process.
-They will be responsible for keeping track of the progress within the organisation, and will be the go-to person for anyone who needs help navigating the system.
-They will also ensure that there is a unified channel of communication with the FMS provider — they’ll work closely with the dedicated account manager and will be the first to receive any news or announcements about features releases.
+They will be responsible for keeping track of the progress within the organization, and will be the go-to person for anyone who needs help navigating the software.
+They will also ensure that there is a unified channel of communication with the Freelancer Management Software provider — they’ll work closely with the dedicated account manager and will be the first to receive any news or announcements about features releases.

 Communicate effectively with freelancers